Walking the Shoreline of Kent & Sussex at low tide

 I love Ordnance Survey maps.
 They take you to a different world that is actually just around the corner from home.
 One sunny October day in 2011, OS map 123 Eastbourne & Beachy Head led me along the foreshore from Birling Gap to Cuckmere Haven, returning over the Seven Sisters.
 Little did I know, this stunning hike was to be the first of 66 adventures walking the shoreline of Kent & Sussex.

 Taking several years to complete, each walk averaged just under nine miles covering approximately 286 miles of shore, 588 in total.
 Every outing was governed by three factors – tide times, accessibility and work.
 Yes, the odd bit of work.

 If I could sum up walking the low-tide shoreline of Invicta (Kent) and We wunt be druv (Sussex) in one word, it would have to be – shingle.
-Miles of knee knackering, ankle twisting and strength sapping shingle.
+Miles of knee knackering, ankle twisting, strength sapping shingle.
 Wooden sea defences were also a constant pain in the groyne.